-Nicol: The woman with the white hair – it’s Richard O’Brien’s Mumsy from The Crystal…
+Nicol: The woman with the white hair is Richard O’Brien’s Mumsey from The Crystal…

 Nicol: Says the man who’s been running a blog about Doctor Who for two years.

-Sue: The lighting is excellent in this scene.
-The design of Mr Wonky Face is very distinctive and creepy, too.
+Sue: The lighting is excellent.
+The design of Mr Wonky Face is distinctive and creepy, too.

 The Keeper materialises in the sanctum.

 Sue: All that power at his disposal and he can’t even cut his own fingernails.
-That’s shameful.
+That’s shameful, that is.

-The Doctor and Adric are brought before the Keeper, but just as he is about to speak, Melkur pokes his head into the room…
+The Doctor and Adric are brought before the Keeper, but just when he’s about to speak, the Melkur pokes his head into the room.

-Sue: That’s very funny.
-It looks like a giant glove puppet.
+Sue: That was very funny.
+He looks like a giant glove puppet.

-The Keeper senses pure evil in the sanctum and the episode concludes with the Doctor and Adric condemned to death.
+The Keeper senses pure evil inside the sanctum, and the episode concludes with the Doctor and Adric condemned to death.

-Sue: It moves very well, considering.
+Sue: It moves quite well, considering.
 Nice firm arse, too.
 And who would ever suspect that a statue could be a monster?

-Sue: His ego got the better of him.
-Two seconds ago he wanted to execute the Doctor and now he’s his best mate.
+Sue: He wanted to execute the Doctor two seconds ago, and now he’s his best mate.
 Bloody scientists.

-Sue: I feel as if I’m watching a stage play.
-A lot of the old Doctor Who‘s feel like stage plays but this one isn’t bothering to hide the fact.
+Sue: I feel like I’m watching a stage play.
+A lot of the old Doctor Whos feel like stage plays to me, but this one isn’t even bothering to hide it.
 It’s very unusual.

 Sue: Christopher Eccleston.

 Sue: I’m serious!
 It’s his eyes and nose.
-If you took that beard off – I’m telling you!
+If you took his beard off, you’d see it.
+I’m telling you!

 Thankfully, she gets off this subject pretty sharpish.